 Note: Limited metrics are available for the RDP protocol.
 If the active session is using the RDP protocol, fewer metrics are available than for the other supported protocols.

 The following screenshot shows an example of some of the types of data and actions that are available in the session dashboard.

-- The Processes tab lists the processes and applications that are running in the session and provides an End Task button to end a troublesome process or application.
+- The dashboard provides access to information about the processes and applications that are running in the session, and provides a way to end a troublesome process or application.

 When the Help Desk Feature Is Not Installed in the Desktop or Farm VM

 When a VDI desktop VM or farm's RDSH VM is based on an image that does not have the Help Desk feature installed, an information alert is displayed when you open the dashboard for a session connected to that VM.